1. Charge card

 Depending on the agreements made, you or your fleet manager will receive the charge card by post on the date entered.
 The charge card is immediately ready for use.

-A charge card number is printed on the back of the charge card.
-This number links the charging sessions to a user and is unique to each user (e.g. BE-MOB-213057583-7).
-Any reimbursements are calculated on the basis of this charge card number (more on reimbursements in point 5).
+A charge card number (e.g. BE-MOB-xxxxxxxxx-x)is printed on the back of the charge card.
+This number links the charging sessions to a user and is unique to each user .
+Any reimbursements are allocated on the basis of this charge card number (more on reimbursements in chapter 4).

 2. Charging